Ashish73653/InstaHost/README.md

 - Event or hackathon landing pages
 - Demos and proof-of-concept apps
 - Quick static site sharing with team or clients

 ---

-## ⚡ Why InstaHost?

-- Save time—skip manual AWS setup and CLI commands.
-- Use AWS S3's global CDN performance for static sites.
-- No lock-in: You control your bucket and your content.

----